20 Ways a Sunburn Harms Your Overall Health

 People who take medications like tetracyclines or even certain birth controls may come home from a day at the beach and notice that they're breaking out in hives.
 This phenomenon, known as solar urticaria, doesn't normally last for more than 24 hours, but it's painful and not aesthetically pleasing, especially during shorts season.

 Overexposure to the sun dries out the skin—and for people with acne, this only makes a bad problem worse.
 Even if you aren't dealing with chronic acne, a bad bout in the sun can increase the body's production of sebum, which promotes breakouts.

-Arguably one of the most important organs in the body, the heart needs to be protected at all costs.
+Arguably the most important organ in the body, your heart needs to be protected at all costs.
 Unfortunately, too much sun exposure means unnaturally high levels of vitamin D, which scientists have linked to a stroke or a heart attack down the line.

 Best Life offers the most up-to-date information from top experts, new research, and health agencies, but our content is not meant to be a substitute for professional guidance.
 If you have health questions or concerns, always consult your healthcare provider directly.